The Southern Lights: An Electric Adventure That Should Be on Your Bucket List

 Sunsets in Ushuaia are like an opening act for the Aurora Australis, photo by Sandra Kreuzinger.
 Credit: Gettyimages

-The Southern Lights are an electric adventure that you won’t regret waiting to see.
+The Southern Lights are an electric adventure you won’t regret waiting to see.
 The electromagnetic phenomenon is frankly fascinating, but it is also elusive and unpredictable by nature.
-Auroras Australis is an experience that you will definitely want to add to your bucket list.
+Auroras Australis is an experience that you will want to add to your bucket list.

 Southern Lights, Aurora Australis, New Zealand, Australia, Antarctica